ryanfarrell/llnl-dssi-2019-computer-vision/README.md

-# Understanding, Interpreting and Learning from Visual Data
+# Computer Vision: Understanding, Interpreting and Learning from Visual Data

 ### Abstract
 As the field of computer vision has rapidly been overtaken by deep learning, computer vision researchers have stepped to the forefront, both in pioneering and applying innovative deep-learning methods.
 Yet there are some problems for which deep learning is either impractical or suboptimal.
 Researchers equipped with both deep learning skills and an understanding of key classical methods/techniques will find themselves best prepared for the increasingly visual future of data science.